 By modern standards, the graphics definitely look dated and the gameplay is bizarrely hard now.
 That can’t take away from the fact that it remains one of the most entertaining racing games ever released and for that, we will be eternally grateful.
 We only wish that it could get an HD reissue so that we could play it on the PS4 or even the Xbox One.
 We’d certainly buy it.

-Also with that in mind, it’s worth noting that the original Destruction Derby is about to get a re-release of sorts on the new Playstation Classic console along with another 19 games so that’s got to be worth a look.
+Also with that in mind, it’s worth noting that the original Destruction Derby was re-release of sorts on the Playstation Classic console along with another 19 games so that’s got to be worth a look.

 Destruction Derby 2 remains a classic to this day and rightfully so.
 If you missed out on it then we highly recommend you find a way of getting it.
 It’s a must play for any gamer.